Anne Erbe, Co-Chair

 David Geffen School of Drama’s Playwriting program seeks to engage artists who possess a singular voice and who can, with their command of language, set forth imaginative circumstances that entice audiences and challenge current forms.
 We are interested in students who are eager to learn and grow within a community of fellow artists and form lifelong artistic bonds.

-As one of the oldest playwriting programs in the country, it is crucial that we identify the roots of racism in our structures and in our practices, interrogate our current models, and invest in a future led by students and instructors imagining systems/culture that do not lean on, celebrate, or uphold notions of supremacy.
+As one of the oldest playwriting programs in the country, it is crucial that we identify the roots of racism and other forms of bias in our practices, interrogate our current models, and invest in a future led by students and instructors imagining a system/culture that does not lean on, celebrate, or uphold notions of supremacy.

 We begin those practices by asking three important questions: